 Royal Leamington Spa living costs could be up to 6% higher!

-Living costs in Coventry work out a bit cheaper than both Birmingham (1.7%) and Nottingham (about 4%) but more expensive than Leeds (about 9%).
+Living costs in Coventry work out a bit cheaper than Reading (3.4%), about the same as Nottingham but more expensive than Exeter (about 6.5%).

 Warwick campus is a hub of activity in the daytime or the night time.
 The SU puts on regular club nights at The Copper Rooms and the Terrace Bar.
 The campus bar The Dirty Duck is an option for a more toned-down night out with regular quiz nights on offer.
 Kasbah nightclub in Coventry is popular with Warwick students, there are some good bars and clubs in Leamington too and with Birmingham only a 20 minute train ride away, there are plenty of options for everyone.

 Coventry, the nearest town to Warwick campus, is very centrally located within the UK and you can easily connect to Birmingham or further afield by coach or train.

 When living off-campus, Coventry suburbs are pretty well connected by bus, and Canley has its own train station.
 For students opting to live in Leamington, the U1/ U2 Stagecoach buses run frequently throughout the day and it can takes a good 30 minutes to get to campus (on a good run).
 The buses can get pretty busy, especially at peak times, so leave extra time to get to lectures and expect to queue.

 If you need something beyond the range afforded by Rootes on campus, Cannon Park Shopping Centre is just a 10-minute walk from campus where you’ll find a 24-hour Tesco, Boots and Iceland.
 Coventry and Leamington both have high-street staples and independent shops which will be more than sufficient for your regular student needs.
 Or you could hop on the train to Birmingham from Coventry and pop into the Bullring for some serious shopping; it’s right next door from New Street station.